What is an au pair? Here's everything you need to know

 There are a handful of ways to choose an au pair agency, including reputation, program fee cost, nationalities of au pairs available and local child care coordinator.
 There are many sites where you can learn more about each au pair agency, including the Better Business Bureau.
 Each agency recruits its own pool of au pairs from various countries.
 Au pair agencies vary in size from placing a few hundred au pairs a year to thousands of au pairs per year.
 Additionally, au pair agencies are required to have a trained local child care coordinator who resides within 60 minutes of each au pair and host family.
 You will want to be sure that the agencies you are considering can service your family and to find out how many other au pairs are in your immediate area.

 Aside from geography, each agency has different strengths and programs that help it match each family to its perfect au pair.

 There are three important components to choosing your au pair agency:

-All au pairs arrive on a one year J1 visa.
-At the end of the au pair’s first year, the au pair has the opportunity to renew or extend her visa for six, nine or twelve months.
+All au pairs arrive on a one-year J1 visa.
+At the end of the au pair’s first year, the au pair has the opportunity to renew or extend her visa for six, nine or 12 months.
 The au pair can remain with the same host family or match with a new host family for this extension period.
-Depending on how experienced the au pair needs to be, or how long you want her to stay, each agency can provide a selection of au pairs who fit your needs.
+Depending on how experienced the au pair needs to be or how long you want her to stay, each agency can provide a selection of au pairs who fit your needs.

-While it may seem to cost more upfront and may have more “administrative” costs than other child care options, au pair care can be one of the most affordable solutions for many families.
-It’s also a great way to share another culture with your children, and to open your home to someone who wants to learn more about life in the United States.
+While au pair care may seem to cost more upfront and may have more “administrative” costs than other child care options, it can be one of the most affordable solutions for many families.
+It’s also a great way to share another culture with your children and to open your home to someone who wants to learn more about life in the United States.

 And finally, remember that “au pair” is French for “equal” or “on par.”
 Choosing to host an au pair in your home means welcoming them into your family and community.
 It’s an enriching and mutually beneficial experience.